 Benefits to business

-IBM saved approximately $200 million after switching to e-learning for their main form of employee training.
+- IBM saved approximately $200 million after switching to e-learning as their main form of employee training.

 eLearning can be implemented in nearly any use case.
 This is because the content is so much more fluid than rigid traditional learning methods.
 Below we’ve included some links to how you can understand the eLearning benefits for your business and team as well.